Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 3.3.
 GitLab’s Native Support for Containers

 3.4.
-GitHub Runner for Efficient CI/CD
+GitLab Runner for Efficient CI/CD

 • Scalability: GitHub Runner allows you to scale your CI/CD pipeline efficiently, adapting to your project’s needs.